-Oxford University murder suspect arrested in US - BBC News
+British murder suspect held in US

 Oxford University murder suspect arrested in US

-An Oxford University employee has been arrested alongside a US professor following a nationwide manhunt for murder suspects.
+An Oxford University employee and a US professor suspected of killing a man in Chicago have handed themselves in.

-Somerville College senior treasury assistant Andrew Warren, 56, and Professor Wyndham Lathem, 42, were arrested in Oakland, California.
+Somerville College senior treasury assistant Andrew Warren, 56, handed himself in nearly 2,000 miles away in San Francisco while Prof Wyndham Lathem, 42, gave himself up in Oakland.

-A police spokesman said this was more than 2,000 miles from the crime scene.

 The pair have been accused of fatally stabbing Trenton Cornell-Duranleau, 26, in Mr Lathem's Chicago flat on 27 July.